A "Romantische Strasse" must live up to its name, and as a real symbol of German Romanticism Germany’s Romantic Road does exactly that.

-Stretching from Wuerzburg at the northern end of Bavaria to Fuessen close to the Austrian border, and lying at the foot of the Alps, the Romantische Strasse was a 350 kilometer (218 mile) route situated in the US sector of a Germany which had been divided into four zones.
-And it quickly became a popular excursion for service personnel families who were stationed there, and their visitors.
+Stretching from Wuerzburg at the northern end of Bavaria to Fuessen close to the Austrian border, and lying at the foot of the Alps, the 350 kilometer (218 mile) Romantische Strasse was in the US sector of a Germany divided into four zones.
+It quickly became a popular excursion for service personnel families stationed there, and their visitors.

-Its 350 kilometers, (218 miles), are filled with picturesque landscapes, culture from art to food and wine, ancient castles, Baroque, Gothic, Rococo and Romanesque churches, cathedrals and architecture, as well as the picture book walled towns and villages many of which, with their medieval half timbered buildings and cobbled streets, are outwardly not much changed from the middle ages.
+It is filled with picturesque landscapes, culture from art to food and wine, ancient castles, Baroque, Gothic, Rococo and Romanesque churches, cathedrals and architecture, as well as picture book walled towns and villages many of which, with their medieval half timbered buildings and cobbled streets, are outwardly not much changed from the middle ages.

-From north to south the Romantic Road begins in the ancient city of Wuerzburg, which after being almost totally destroyed in 1945 has been restored to its former splendor, with renovation work still continuing on many of the outstanding and historic buildings such as the baroque style ‘Residence’ World Heritage Site.
-As the capital of the Franconian wine area it offers not only historical culture but also that of food and wine, with local and world renowned restaurants offering Franken cuisine and of course the best of the local wines.
+From north to south the Romantic Road begins in the ancient city of Wuerzburg, which after being almost totally destroyed in 1945 has been restored to its former splendor, with renovation work still continuing on many of the outstanding and historic buildings such as the baroque style "Residence" World Heritage Site.

-A treat that is hard to find outside the country because the Germans like to keep it all for themselves.
+A treat hard to find outside the country because the Germans like to keep it all for themselves.

-There are over twenty beautiful Southern German medieval towns and villages are along the Romantic Road, but for the majority of tourists a town that has been used as a background or inspiration for amongst other things Pinocchio, and other fantasy films, is at the top of their 'must see' list Rothenburg ob der Tauber.
+There are over twenty beautiful Southern German medieval towns and villages along the Romantic Road, but for the majority of tourists a town that has been used as a background or inspiration for among other things Pinocchio, and other fantasy films, is at the top of their "must see" list Rothenburg ob der Tauber.

 Each town along the Romantic Road has its own charm.

-Wieskirche, has a stunning oval Rococo church, with a wooden statue which "cried tears" in 1738.
-Since then it has been a center for pilgrimages, the "Pilgrimage Church of the Scourged Savior", and there are many claims of diseases miraculously cured.
+Wieskirche, has a stunning oval Rococo church, with a wooden statue that "cried tears" in 1738.
+As the "Pilgrimage Church of the Scourged Savior" it has been a center for pilgrimages since then, with many claims of pilgrim's diseases being miraculously cured.

-It lies in the region of Pfaffenwinkel, or Monks Corner, the name coming from the old Bavarian dialect for priests, "Pfaffe", which is known as the land of "Farmers, Artists and Monks" and is filled with churches.
+It lies in Pfaffenwinkel, or Monks Corner, the region's name coming from the old Bavarian dialect for priests, "Pfaffe", which is known as the land of "Farmers, Artists and Monks" and is filled with churches.

-Noerdlingen, situated in the center of a meteorite crater and one of the three medieval towns with a complete original wall and towers, was used for the end sequences of another movie, Willy Wonka and the Chocolate Factory.
+Noerdlingen, in the center of a meteorite crater is one of the three medieval towns with a complete wall and towers, but the only one that is completely original, and was used for the end sequences of another movie, Willy Wonka and the Chocolate Factory.

 Hohenschwangau and Neuschwanstein are surrounded by lakes and have two castles.
-Hohenschwangau was King Ludwig II of Bavaria’s family home in mid-19th century, while Neuschwanstein was built as an architectural fantasy to fulfill his dream, but nevertheless it was somewhere he hardly ever lived and was not completed by the time of his mysterious death.
+Hohenschwangau was King Ludwig II of Bavaria’s family home in the mid-19th century, while Neuschwanstein was built as an architectural fantasy to fulfill his dream, but was somewhere he hardly ever lived and it wasn't completed by the time of his mysterious death.

-However it has been used in many films including Chitty, Chitty, Bang, Bang, was the inspiration for Cinderella’s castle in Disney’s classic Cinderella, and both the "Cinderella" and "Sleeping Beauty" fairytale castles in the Disney theme parks are based in part upon Ludwig’s 19th century castle romanticism so, although he did not live to enjoy his vision, there are millions who have.
+It has been used in many films including Chitty, Chitty, Bang, Bang, was the inspiration for Cinderella’s castle in Disney’s classic Cinderella, and both the "Cinderella" and "Sleeping Beauty" fairytale castles in the Disney theme parks are based in part upon Ludwig’s 19th century castle romanticism, so although he did not live to enjoy his vision there are millions who have.

-Finally to Fuessen which also began alongside the Via Claudia Augusta, the main route from Italy in the days of the Roman empire.
-As Germany’s highest town at 800 to 1200 meters above sea level, and at the edge of snow capped mountains and lakes, it is a place of beauty and history, a treasure house of art and architecture all within a perfectly preserved medieval heart.
+Finally to Fuessen that also began alongside the Via Claudia Augusta, the main route from Italy in the days of the Roman empire.
+As Germany’s highest town at 800 to 1200 meters above sea level, and at the edge of snow capped mountains and lakes it's a place of beauty and history.
+A treasure house of art and architecture all within a perfectly preserved medieval heart.

-From Wuerzburg to Fuessen or from Fuessen to Wuerzburg, it is not important which direction one takes, the aptly named Romantic Road is not only a trip into the past it is a fascinating and welcoming blend of the cultural and natural worlds, and a spellbinding journey of discovery.
+From Wuerzburg to Fuessen or from Fuessen to Wuerzburg, it is not important the direction one takes, aptly named Romantic Road is not only a trip into the past it is a fascinating and welcoming blend of the cultural, natural and even the culinary worlds, as well as a spellbinding journey of discovery.

 Photograph of Rothenburg ob der Tauber’s Ploenlein, former market place, with on the left the Siebers-gate and on the right hand side the Kobolzeller-gate, photographer Berthold Werner - Wieskirche fresco by Johann Baptist Zimmermann (1680–1758) a Bavarian artist, public domaine, photographer Nuckelhamster - photograph Neuschwanstein Castle, photographer Cezary Piwowarski - all via de.Wikipedia